Scroll Down for information and registration

 Following from Richard’s first day introduction to ethics, this all-day workshop introduces participants to the range of ethical and system design choices – beyond the mainly agricultural focus of the PDC – choices which he argues each of us needs to consider and agree upon if we want a sustainable and just future world.
 While this new ‘PLUS’ offering of the PDC has a strong theoretical component, it is balanced with challenging participatory exercises.

 Springing from an early career in architecture, Richard’s career segued into environmental design education, future education and subsequently into moral, political and systems philosophy.
 His academic pursuit has been augmented by 3 decades of experimentation with school and community groups in search of effective ways to enable individuals to explore and envision ethically-based alternative futures.

 Richard’s university experience in recent years with lecturing and conducting workshops in ethics and whole systems design underpins the new course he is developing for offer at Crystal Waters.

-Annaliese joins the Crystal Waters PDC Team for the first time in 2017 and brings a wealth of practical experience and enthusiasm for Permaculture.
+Annaliese joins the Crystal Waters PDC Team for the second time in 2017 and brings a wealth of practical experience and enthusiasm for Permaculture.
 With already several years experience in Permaculture and Teaching in PDC’s in Australia and overseas, we welcome Annaliese and look forward to her valued contribution to the Crystal Waters Permaculture teachings.